ecmwf/open-ecpds/Options.md

 ### portal.title
 Allow specifying the title to be displayed at the top of the page (e.g. "Personal Data Store (PDS)").

+### portal.trafficStats
+Allow specifying whether the traffic statistics section (connection count and quota usage) should be displayed in the data portal for this user.
+When set to false, the traffic stats panel is hidden regardless of any connection limit configured via "portal.maxConnections".

 ### portal.triggerEvent
 If deactivated, block any transfer history or Splunk recording from being initiated.